rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/0b863ce6-4980-4b69-83fd-30b63c2077c2)

 The first element is the Fasta File selection Button.
 Once clicked it will again bring up a [Finder](https://en.wikipedia.org/wiki/Finder_(software)) window.
 Navigate to the tutorial folder 'C-MakeDB'.
 For this tutorial there is a single fasta file example (2024_01_05_COI-5P_393_Species_of_Concern.fas) and three folders each containing the program file for the [BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.15.0/) makeblastdb program for different platforms.
 The species of concern sequences contained in this fasta example file includes available sequence data for the COI-5P molecular region (the molecular region for the data in question) for all insect taxa on the [CFIA list of invasive and regulated pests](https://inspection.canada.ca/plant-health/invasive-species/regulated-pests/eng/1363317115207/1363317187811).
-These data were obtained form the [Barcode of Life Datasystems](https://www.boldsystems.org/index.php) and [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/) databases through use of [MACER](https://github.com/rgyoung6/MACER).
+These data were obtained from the [Barcode of Life Datasystems](https://www.boldsystems.org/index.php) and [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/) databases using [MACER](https://github.com/rgyoung6/MACER).
 (NOTE: there are two databases utilized later in the DBTCShiny tutorial but only one example of how to create databases was provided here).

 **Select the fasta file example (2024_01_05_COI-5P_393_Species_of_Concern.fas).**

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/b51d5511-10b3-4372-a4c5-918301856233)

-After selection your file path will appear on the DBTCShiny dashboard.
+Once selected the file path will appear on the DBTCShiny dashboard.

 The next element is the 'Make BLAST Location' button.
-If this button is selected, or if the file selection fo rthis button is cancelled without selection the program will run and will assume that the [BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.15.0/) makeblastdb program is installed and accessible from all folders on your computer.
-If htis is not the case then the program will need to be selected.
-For ease, this tutorial includes a version of the program for three platforms.
-To utilized these program files select them in the [Finder](https://en.wikipedia.org/wiki/Finder_(software)) window, but remember to ensure you have [permissions](#Permissions)
+If this button is selected, or if the file selection is cancelled the program will still run and will assume that the [BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.15.0/) makeblastdb program is installed and accessible from all folders on your computer (The program has been added to the computers [path](https://en.wikipedia.org/wiki/PATH_(variable)).
+If this is not the case then the program will need to be selected.
+For ease, this tutorial includes a version of the program for three platforms (NOTE: these programs are not updated regularly and may not be the most recent versions).
+To utilize these program files select them in the [Finder](https://en.wikipedia.org/wiki/Finder_(software)) window, but remember to ensure you have [permissions](#Permissions)

-The
+The button for this function will open a third [Finder](https://en.wikipedia.org/wiki/Finder_(software)) window where you will need to selected the previously downloaded version of the 'accessionTaxa.sql' data base file

 ([Back to Top](#table-of-contents))